eisenzopf/redactomatic/README.md

 ## Known Issues

-There are no known issue.
+There are no known issues.

-Implementations for these will be welcomed from contributors.

 ## Authors